Find out more about Cathy Toogood

 5. Don’t get caught out paying for extras

 Extras such as charges for checked-in bags, prices to reserve seats and meal costs can all add up, so only buy what you need.
 If you are going on a city break or short trip, consider whether you can get away with hand luggage only.
 Not only will this save you money, it will allow you to stroll out of the airport while other passengers are waiting next to the luggage carousel.

 Read packing advice and tips on sticking to your baggage allowance from TravelSupermarket’s travel expert, Bob Atkinson, in his blog post Hand luggage tips.

 And, don’t forget about food.
 If a meal isn’t included in your flight price, take a packed lunch instead of buying snacks on board and save your spending money for meals out when you have reached your destination.

-If, however, you simply can’t bear to travel hand luggage only, want to know exactly where you are sitting and enjoy having a few drinks on board, factor these prices in when looking at flights as once you have added these in, it may be worth paying slightly more to travel with another company who include the extras free of charge.
+If, however, you simply can’t bear to travel without a few extras, factor these prices in when looking at flights – as once you have added these in, it may be worth paying slightly more to travel with another company who include the extras for free.

 For the best chance of snapping up great offers, sign up to newsletters such as TravelSupermarket’s so you are alerted as soon as a deal is on the market.
 Keep an eye out for launches of new airlines too as they often have introductory prices to tempt customers to travel with them.